 When using Integrated Storage and Windows VSs with large vdisks, sometimes the Cloudboot Backup Server might crash during backups.

-This issue is related to how ntfsclone does not handle read IO errors properly during data copied off a vdisk snapshot.
-The read error is generated when the vdisk snapshot reservation space is exhausted during backup, due to a large amount of IO writes during the backup process or due to long backup process on slow storage devices.
+This issue is related to the fact that ntfsclone does not handle read IO errors properly during data being copied off a vdisk snapshot.
+The read error is generated when the vdisk snapshot reservation space is exhausted during backup, due to a large amount of IO writes during the backup process or due to a long backup process on slow storage devices.

-If you have Windows VS and you frequently experience Backup Server crashes or backup operation failures, you might consider increasing these solutions:
+If you have Windows VS and you frequently experience Backup Server crashes or backup operation failures, you might consider implementing these solutions: